-Sites identified for development through the Local Plan will have significant potential for the public realm and the Council will encourage such sites to demonstrate the highest standards of design.
+Sites identified for development through the Local Plan will have significant potential for public art and the Council will encourage such sites to demonstrate the highest standards of design.

-New construction and major regeneration projects should include public art commissioning in the amount of up to one percent of the total budget.
-The one percent can be a full cash contribution to deliver a public art scheme which meets council key principles and individual scheme requirements and aspirations.
-More frequently it can be made up of a cash contribution (minimum 0.25%) matched with existing budget where an arts / creative approach can add value.
-For example, scheme budgets for public realm, landscaping, decorative schemes / surfaces, play etc. or unlocking creative space through former-use assets.
+At its inception South Gloucestershire Council adopted a % for art policy.
+New construction and major regeneration projects should include public art commissioning in the amount of one percent of the capital construction cost of developments.
+We encourage public art investment to be matched with wider budget where a culture led approach could add further value.
+For example, scheme budgets for public realm, landscaping, decorative schemes / surfaces play etc, or unlocking creative space through use of former assets.
 Consideration of public art at the earliest stages enables all these opportunities to be assessed, other areas to be influenced and public art to be considered as part of the wider budget.